 Fruit-based juices and smoothies can be awesomely thirst-quenching, but they’re a huge hit of sugar in one go.
-One Boost Juice ‘Blueberry Blast’ smoothie has a whopping 87g of sugar (22 teaspoons), whereas the ‘Veggie Garden’ juice has just 18 g (4½ teaspoons).
+The Boost Juice ‘Blueberry Blast’ smoothie has a whopping 87g of sugar (22 teaspoons!!), whereas the ‘Veggie Garden’ juice has just 18 g (4½ teaspoons).
 Moral of the story: green is good!

 14. Join a food co-op.